eriqande/whoa/cran-comments.md

 ## User Notices

+* Fixed the datadryad URL, which has been moved.
-This package was previously on CRAN but it was removed because one of its dependencies (vcfR) had some compile errors that were not fixed in time.
+* This package was previously on CRAN but it was removed because one of its dependencies (vcfR) had some compile errors that were not fixed in time.
 Those compile errors are now fixed with vcfR, and I am resubmitting this to be back up on CRAN.
 Thank you.